Bright finder

 with names like ...JET...

-The search is done in two phases.
-The first phase and "maps" the parcel, dividing it into search areas.
-You will see progress messages like this as it runs:
+The search then enters the first of two phases.
+The first "maps" the parcel, dividing it into search areas:

 Phase 1 of 2: started mapping 2048m2.

-The second phase searches each of these areas from 0m to 4096m altitude.
-As it runs, you will receive progress messages like this:
+The second phease searches each of these areas from 0m to 4096m altitude:

 Phase 2 of 2: started scanning 8388608m3.